Mold

 Visual Contrast Sensitivity Test (VCS): A simple visual test can be a great first step to assess the presence of mycotoxins.
 Your second cranial nerve, the optic nerve can be affected by mycotoxin presence leading to a reduction in your ability to distinguish black from white.
 This test was developed by the military decades ago to detect when troops had been affected by toxins on the field of battle.
 92% of those with biotoxin illness will fail the VCS test.
 You can go online to take this test at VCStest.com.

-Great Plains Lab Mycotoxin Urine test: The Great Plains Lab offers a simple urine test to assess if mycotoxins are present in high quantities in your urine.
+Mosaic Mycotoxin Urine test: It is easier and more reliable to test YOU than it is to test your home.
+Mosaic lab offers a simple urine test to assess if mycotoxins are present in high quantities in your urine.
 This test can be ordered by clinicians who treat mold toxicity in their practice.

 Related Articles